octaviospain/Musicott/README.md

 ## Features for now
 * Play mp3, wav and m4a files
-* Import mp3, wav and flac files from within a folder
+* Import mp3, wav and flac files
-* Delete rows in the table
-* Edit single or multiple tracks in the table including cover image
+* Edit metadata of the audio files and add a cover image
-* Shows correct Mp3 and Flac metadata
 * Search files

 ### To be implemented